flatsec/flatsec.github.io/_posts/2014-10-31-install-docker-ubuntu-14-10.md

 06ec202e2d1d        drupal:latest       "/bin/bash /start.sh   45 seconds ago      Up 45 seconds       80/tcp              evil_ptolemy
 ```

-We can checkout what IP it has.
+We can check out what IP it has.
 By default the IPs containers get are in the ```172.17.0.0/16``` network.

 ```bash
 curtis$ docker inspect 06ec202e2d1d | grep 172